juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 PICO-8 is a popular example of a **fantasy console**.
 A fantasy console is a fictitious video game console played on an emulator (a software that imitates the architecture of a specific hardware).

-PICO-8 creates the experience of retro gaming using the \textcolor{blue}{Lua programming language} and with very specific technical limitations.
+PICO-8 creates the experience of retro gaming using the \textcolor{blue}{Lua programming language} with very specific technical limitations.
 It can be a fun way to learn programming and game design.

 The creator of PICO-8, described the term: